 The final production of volatile compounds can be associated to the transcriptome since the final aroma profile is a result of gene expression during fermentation.
 The production of some volatile compounds is correlated to the availability of the amino acid as it serves as precursor of biosynthetic reaction.
 Additionally, it was observed that the production of volatile compounds is linked to a set of up-regulated genes such as Ehrlich pathway genes, ADH and ALD genes (upregulated in methionine and phenylalanine).
-Our findings suggest that the upregulation of specific (single) genes has an important effect on the volatile metabolome of S. uvarum.
+Our findings suggest that the up-regulation of specific (single) genes has an important effect on the volatile metabolome of S. uvarum.
 An example of this is the significant up regulation of ARO80 in phenylalanine.
 This finding is in agreement with Tapia et al., (2022) who showed that Aro80 efficiently activates the expression of ARO9 and ARO10 in S. uvarum, being an important trait for phenylethanol and phenylethyl acetate production.
 Moreover, the genes involved in aromatic amino acid catabolism are regulated by interaction between Aro80 and GATA activators (Lee and Hahn, 2013), and these factors require the presence of Aro80 to bind to the promoters of aromatic genes.
-The induction of ARO10 and ARO9 is higher when aromatic amino acids are present to induce the activity of ARO80, but even in the absence of these amino acids, Aro80 and
+The induction of ARO80, but even in the absence of these amino acids, Aro80 and